Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

 \subsubsection{MMMC Dataset}

 This study was approved by the Northwestern University Institutional Review Board.
+Participants provided informed consent for their videos to be stored, processed, and de-identified videos to be shared in publication.
 Data were collected in our laboratory using handheld smartphone video \cite{cimorelli_validation_2024}, an instrumented GaitRite walkway, and an MMMC system \cite{cotton_markerless_2023}.
 The dataset includes recordings from 33 control participants, 48 lower limb prosthesis users (LLPUs), and 73 individuals with a history of neurological injury, including 6 pediatric cases.
 All recording sessions consisted of overground walking along the GaitRite walkway (8 m) while a researcher followed the participant with smartphone.

 Control participants typically completed three recording sessions.
 The first session included nine walking trials, while subsequent sessions incorporated additional assessments such as the Four Square Step Test (FSST), Postural Sway Test (PST), Timed Up and Go (TUG), and Tandem Gait, averaging 15 recordings per session.
 LLPUs were generally recruited from an outpatient clinic for a single session including the additional tasks if the participant felt comfortable.
 The neurologic participants were largely outpatients (40) collected with both PBL and MMMC.
 We also analyzed single-view videos from MMMC data collected from 27 participants admitted to inpatient rehabilitation using static cameras installed in therapy gyms at Shirley Ryan AbilityLab.
 These participants walked at a self selected speed using whatever assistive device they generally used (e.g. walker, cane, ankle-foot orthosis, gait belt).